luispardosuarez/my-fist-java-class/Readme.md

 In the `main` method of the `App` class, we create two unique personas and unveil their attribute values in style.

-This marks the beginning of your Fullstack journey!
-Feel free to tweak, experiment, and make this Person Information System truly your own.
-Happy coding! 🌈
+Feel free to customize, experiment, and turn this Person Information System into something that truly reflects your style.
+Enjoy coding! 😎